-- (a) Unallocated income represents exchange gain, interest income, investment income and other income.

-- (b) Unallocated expenses represent primarily:

-- corporate staff costs;

-- office rental;

-- general administrative expenses;

-- marketing and advertising expenses relate to the Group as a whole;

-- exchange loss; and

-- fair value loss on financial assets.

-- (c) Sales between segments are carried out based on terms determined by management with reference to market prices.
+- Unallocated income represents exchange gain, interest income, investment income and other income. (a) - (b) Unallocated expenses represent primarily: - corporate staff costs; - office rental; - general administrative expenses; - marketing and advertising expenses relate to the Group as a whole; and - exchange loss. - (c) Sales between segments are carried out based on terms determined by management with reference to market prices.